Dental-Integrators-Association/diadocs/dia-nextgen/DIA NextGen Overview.md

 In addition, because your DIA member is locally-based, you’ll get more personal, more reliable, more knowledgeable customer care than a national dealer could possibly deliver.

 ## How was the DIA NextGen born?
 In 2021, at a DIA conference in Cabo, Mexio, the attendee's at that DIA conference decided on creating commitee's to help further develop the DIA.
 One of those commitees was the "Under 40 Commitee".
-Over the next year, that commitee shrunk.
+Over the next 2 years, that commitee shrunk.
 There are not that many under 40 members at the DIA, and one of the members was also leading another committee.
-In 2023, now being 2 members, met and decided to propose a more realistic comitee and merge the other ones with this.
+In 2023, now being 2 members, met and decided to propose a more realistic commitee and merge the other ones with this.
 That proposal was warmly welcomed with excitement.
-At The Talking Stick Resort in Scottsdale, Arizona around 10:00 AM PST, the DIA NextGen was born.
-Now wea re more open, and more driven than ever before.
+At The Talking Stick Resort in Scottsdale, Arizona around 10:00 AM PST 4/15/23, the DIA NextGen was born.
+Now we are more open, and more driven than ever before.

 ### Resources
 - Website: https://dentalintegrators.org